 Below is a logical, step‑by‑step guide that walks you through the entire conversion process.
 Follow each step to replicate the result yourself or to explain it to others.

-If you need greater precision, you can keep the decimal inches (7.14 inches**.
-Now, 14) and express the height as **6 feet 7.
+If you need greater precision, you can keep the decimal inches (7.In real terms, 14) and express the height as 6 feet 7.
+14 inches.
 This level of detail is useful in scientific contexts where exact measurements matter.

 Real Examples To illustrate how this conversion appears in everyday life, consider the following scenarios: